 Investing in a BritRail Pass can be a great way of taking your time and travelling at your own pace.
 By buying a BritRail pass, it could prove to be money well spent too.
 They start at £116* for three days use and give you an affordable and flexible way to explore the UK.
 If you're planning on visiting more than one country in the UK during your trip, a BritRail Pass might be better than buying individual tickets.

-*Pricing correct as at 20th June 2018 and are subject to change without notice.
+*Pricing correct as of August 2020 and are subject to change without notice.
 All post-sale care and communications will be with the third party booking company.

 There are loads of amazing places you can visit by train in Great Britain, and the interconnected rail network makes travelling cross-country quick and easy.
 To find some inspiration on where to go, check out these country highlights below.

 London to Manchester / Oxford to Birmingham

 Discover the length and breadth of England.
 From coastal counties such as Cornwall and Devon, to cosmopolitan hotspots like London and Liverpool, to the many Areas of Outstanding Natural Beauty (AONB) that reside up and down the nation, see all England has to offer by rail.

 Glasgow to Edinburgh / Inverness to Aberdeen

 Explore the land of bagpipes, Braveheart, whisky and tartan by train.
 From crossing the epic Firth of Forth bridge to jumping on the magical Harry Potter train, Scotland's beauty can be seen from the comfort of your cabin.
 Benefit from smooth cross-country connections like Edinburgh to London in just 4 hours, or check out our Scotland rail map for more popular routes.

 Discover trains in Scotland.